 For a flavor with ‘Sweet’ in the name, there is a surprising lack of sweetness present.
 We tend to favor jerky flavors without much sweetness, but the sweet level should be at a higher level here.

 With a flavor name of Sweet ‘n Sassy you would think that it indicates a sweet & spicy based flavor, but not so much the case here.
 There is a slight kick to this flavor, but the heat level barely registers on the heat scale.
-Barbecue probably would be the best way to describe this flavor, but not exactly a well-defined barbecue flavor either.
+Barbecue probably would be the best way to describe this flavor, but it is not exactly a well-defined barbecue flavor either.
 Sweet ‘n Sassy is a misleading flavor name for sure.

 With the light level of sweetness there is a decent amount of natural beef flavor present.